CodeDad70/registration-challenge/README.md

 To run this app:
 * download and cd to the registration-challenge directory
-* run npm install to install dependencies
+* run yarn install to install dependencies
 * run yarn start to start a local server